The secret to brand recognition: effective brand guidelines

 Google’s branding in practice

-Let’s face it, Google is the king of the internet and we just need to see those four colours to know who we’re dealing with.
+You only need to see those four colours to know who we’re dealing with.
 Why?
 Because they’re used consistently across all Google’s marketing, especially with its apps.

-Brand guidelines: Google app icons
+Google Suite icons

 Why do we like it?